nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_mc01td.md

 ## Description

 <p>To determine whether or not a given polynomial P(x) with real coefficients is stable, either in the continuous-time or discrete-time case.</p>
 <p>A polynomial is said to be stable in the continuous-time case if all its zeros lie in the left half-plane, and stable in the discrete-time case if all its zeros lie inside the unit circle.</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/MC01TD.html

-Used function(s)
+## Used function(s)

 MC01TD

-Bibliography

-http://slicot.org/objects/software/shared/doc/MC01TD.html

 ## Example